 Still, for some campers in some conditions these stoves work perfectly fine.
 Particularly for summer camping in benign climates, an alcohol stove would perform well and would pay dividends in weight and simplicity.
 Check out the slick little Trangia 28 ($30), which comes with its own cookset.
 Not even 12 ounces for the whole shootin’ match—less than most stoves alone weigh.

-The guys over at Ultralight-Hiking.com say that:
+The guys over at Ultralight-Hiking.com say in their Trangia stove review that:

 Alcohol as a fuel for tramping and camping is a far better option than the alternatives, such as gasoline (petrol), white gas, kerosene, or even pressurized butane or propane.
 The main advantage is in my view the relatively harmless affect on nature in the event of a spill.
 Alcohol is water miscible unlike some other fuels.
 Lets face it: we all have spilled stuff before, especially when tired, dirty, aching, hungry,……well you get the picture.